Revisiting Event Study Designs: Robust and Efficient Estimation: Challenges Pertaining to Conventional Practice

-Fundamentally, this problem arises because OLS estimation imposes very strong restrictions on treatment effect homogeneity, i.e. \ref{assu:A2}, instead of acknowledging the heterogeneity and specifying a particular target estimand (or perhaps a class of estimands that the researcher is indifferent between).
-Such conflation is likely a consequence of the common perception that regression estimators generally recover reasonably-weighted averages of treatment effects.
-Even if one gets some variance-weighted average instead of the policy-relevant ATT, the benefit of convenience dominates.
-This perception is correct in regressions with saturated controls, as the seminal paper of \citet{Angrist1998a} has shown.
-However, it fails in staggered adoption DiD designs where the set of controls (i.e. unit and period FEs) is non-saturated and complex.
+Fundamentally, this problem arises because the specification imposes very strong restrictions on treatment effect homogeneity, i.e. \ref{assu:A3}, instead of acknowledging the heterogeneity and specifying a particular target estimand (or perhaps a class of estimands that the researcher is indifferent between).

-With a large never-treated group, our setting becomes closer to a classical non-staggered DiD design, and therefore negative weights disappear.
-Yet, the weights may remain highly unequal and diverge from the estimands that the researcher is interested in.
-Committing to the estimation target and embracing treatment effect heterogeneity, except when some form of \ref{assu:A2} is \emph{ex ante }appropriate, is therefore our preferred strategy.
+With a large number of never-treated units or a large number of periods before any unit is treated (relative to other units and periods), our setting becomes closer to a classical non-staggered DiD design, and therefore negative weights disappear, as our next result illustrates: \begin{prop} Suppose all units are observed for all periods $t=1,\dots,T$ and the earliest treatment happens at $E_{\text{first}}>1$.
+Let $N_{1}^{*}$ be the number of observations for never-treated units before period $E_{\text{first}}$ and $N_{0}^{*}$ be the number of untreated observations for ever-treated units since $E_{\text{first}}$.
+Then there is no negative weighting, i.e. $\min_{it\in\Omega_{1}}w_{it}^{\text{static}}\ge0$, if and only if $N_{1}^{*}\ge N_{0}^{*}$.\footnote{$N_{1}^{\ast}$ and $N_{0}^{\ast}$ respectively correspond to the numbers of admissible and forbidden 2x2 DiD comparisons available for the earliest-treated units in the latest period $T$.
+The gap between them drives negative weights with complete panels, as in \textcite[Proposition 1]{Strezhnev2018}.} \end{prop} Even when weights are non-negative, they may remain highly unequal and diverge from the estimands that the researcher is interested in.
+Our preferred strategy is therefore to commit to the estimation target and explicitly allow for treatment effect heterogeneity, except when some form of \ref{assu:A3} is \emph{ex ante }appropriate.